ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 The instance must be at the same AIX version as the AIX instance where the mksyb image was created. {{site.data.keyword.powerSys_notm}} provides a set of stock images that can be used to facilitate the conversion.
 When deployed, the AIX instance needs some updates to host the mksysb image.
 Choose the stock image and deploy a new {{site.data.keyword.powerSys_notm}} AIX instance via the user interface or CLI with the cpu, memory, and network details that are required for the final converted instance.

 For example, if an AIX 7.2 based mksysb image is being used, choose the `7200-05-05` stock image.
 When deploying the instance, attach an additional storage volume with sufficient capacity for the mksysb image restore.
 Use the information from the bosinst.data file to get the minimum required size in Megabytes.
-Below is an example AIX 7.2 deployed instance with an additional 30 GB volume (hdisk1).
+The following is an example AIX 7.2 deployed instance with an additional 30 GB volume (hdisk1).

 The following details should be observed with the deployed AIX instance.